 Please remember to bring your Ontario Health Card with you to this appointment.
 Please Note: If you do not have a valid Ontario Health Card, you will be required to pay directly for the clinical service(s) provided at the time of your visit.
 Details are available from any of our program secretaries.

-If you are unable to keep your appointment, please notify the program scheduling secretary at 416-323-6170 to cancel and/or re-schedule your appointment.
+If you are unable to keep your appointment, please notify the program scheduling secretary at 416-323-6013 to cancel and/or re-schedule your appointment.
+Please try to ensure you give 48 hours’ notice of cancellation or rescheduling requests.

-The Nurse Practitioner (also a Certified Diabetes Educator) works in consultation with the endocrinologists and multidisciplinary health care team to help individuals living with Type 1 diabetes, Type 2 diabetes or polycystic ovary syndrome manage their condition.
-Through collaboration with the individual, the Nurse Practitioner assesses their health care goals and needs and provides counselling, education, health promotion and revises treatment plans on an ongoing basis.
+The Nurse Practitioner (also a Certified Diabetes Educator) works in collaboration with the endocrinologists and multidisciplinary health care team to help individuals living with Type 1 diabetes, Type 2 diabetes or polycystic ovary syndrome manage their condition.
+The Nurse Practitioner works in partnership with the individual to assess their health care goals and needs.
+They provide counselling, education, health promotion and revise treatment plans on an ongoing basis.
+The Nurse Practitioner is a registered nurse with addition education and an increased scope of practice.

 Advanced Practice Nurse

-The clinical social worker is involved in the psychosocial and behavioural issues of diabetes, helping a diverse population cope and adjust their lifestyle to be able to manage their diabetes.
+The clinical social worker can help assist with psychosocial and behavioural issues of diabetes.
+They help a diverse population cope and adjust their lifestyle to be able to manage their diabetes.
 This can include: locating financial/compassionate programs to assist with the costs of diabetes medication and supplies; to developing coping strategies when managing life stressors (work, financial, family, extended family, other medical concerns and taking care of one’s diabetes as they manage their life).

-The Registered Dietitian (also a Certified Diabetes Educator) works in consultation with the endocrinologist and interprofessional health care team to provide nutritional assessment and education to individuals living with Type 1 Diabetes, Type 2 Diabetes and polycystic ovary syndrome.
+The Registered Dietitian (RD), who is also a Certified Diabetes Educator, works in consultation with the endocrinologist and interprofessional health care team to provide nutritional assessment and education to individuals living with Type 1 Diabetes, Type 2 Diabetes, gestational diabetes and polycystic ovary syndrome.
 The dietitian works closely with patients to identify specific nutritional needs and design a care plan that works with the individuals’ lifestyle.

 Physician Specialists (Endocrinologist)